apache/spark/UPDATING.md

 session.commit()
 ```

-## Airflow 1.10.1

-### StatsD Metrics

-The `scheduler_heartbeat` metric has been changed from a gauge to a counter.
-Each loop of the scheduler will increment the counter by 1.
-This provides a higher degree of visibility and allows for better integration with Prometheus using the [StatsD Exporter](https://github.com/prometheus/statsd_exporter).
-The scheduler's activity status can be determined by graphing and alerting using a rate of change of the counter.
-If the scheduler goes down, the rate will drop to 0.

 ### Custom auth backends interface change

 We have updated the version of flask-login we depend upon, and as a result any